Getting Ready to Stand

 Fund Her

-Let Elect Her be your champion as you step forward to represent your community.
-If you’re from an underrepresented background or experience and are contesting an election, apply for a Fund Her grant to support you with the personal costs of standing.
+If you’re from an underrepresented background or experience and are contesting an election, a Fund Her grant can support the personal costs of standing - from childcare, to coats and shoes, to disability-related costs and more.

 That's why we work across the political spectrum to fund, train and lift up the voices of underrepresented women as they stand for election.